 "I enjoyed reading this book.
-It is a treasure house of information and will provide students with a firm foundation to working in anti-oppressive and empowering ways. ...
-It is an impressive revision of the first edition." —Lena Dominelli, Professor, Durham University
+It is a treasure house of information and will provide students with a firm foundation to working in anti-oppressive and empowering ways.
+It examines the difficulties of implementing noble ideals in practice, and so it should enable students to have a pragmatic, but theoretically grounded approach to working to eliminate social exclusion and marginality in their practice.
+It is an impressive revision of the first edition." —Lena Dominelli, Professor, School of Applied Social Sciences, Durham University

 eBook also available Here